NLeSC/xtas/doc/setup.rst

 The option ``--system-site-packages`` makes sure system NumPy, SciPy and NLTK are used, if they are pre-installed on the machine (recommended).
 Compiling these can take quite a long time.
+If you don't use this option, do make sure you ``pip install numpy`` before trying anything else.
+If you don't have all of the dependencies, you may need C and C++ compilers.
+If you don't have SciPy preinstalled, you'll need a Fortran compiler and a lot of patience.

 Use `pip <https://pypi.python.org/pypi/pip/1.1>`_ to install xtas.
 To get the latest release::